Grilled Flank Steak with Pineapple Salsa

 Ingredients for Pineapple Salsa

 To make this Fresh Pineapple Salsa, you will need:

 Other Ways to Serve Pineapple Salsa

 Try this Pineapple Salsa on grilled chicken, fish, burgers, or pork.
 It would also be a great topping for these Air Fryer Blackened Fish Tacos.
-For a different variation, feel free to substitute fresh mango for the pineapple!
+For a different variation, feel free to substitute fresh mango for the pineapple or combine the two to make this Mango Pineapple Salsa!
 I also love the addition of cucumber or jalapenos for a spicier version.

 More Summer Grilling Recipes